The commutative nonassociative algebra of metric curvature tensors: Characterization of the subalgebra of anti-self-dual Weyl tensors when

-\begin{remark} If the orientation of $\ste$ is reversed the subspaces $\mcurvweylpm(\std)$ are switched, but the orthogonal decomposition remains; all that changes is the labeling as $+$ or $-$.
-Hence the relations \eqref{mcurvmultrelations} make sense independently of any choice of orientation, in the sense that $\mcurvweyl(\std)$ decomposes as an orthogonal direct sum of two $5$-dimensional $\curvmult$-subalgebras whose product is $\{0\}$. \end{remark}
+\begin{remark} Reversing the orientation of $\ste$ interchanges the subspaces $\mcurvweylpm(\std)$, but the orthogonal decomposition remains; all that changes is the labeling as $+$ or $-$.
+Hence the relations \eqref{mcurvmultrelations} make sense independently of any choice of orientation, in the sense that $\mcurvweyl(\std)$ decomposes as an orthogonal direct sum of two $5$-dimensional $\opmult$-subalgebras whose product is $\{0\}$. \end{remark}

+\begin{lemma} The deunitalization $(\sherm_{0}(3, \rea), \jrd)$ of the $6$-dimensional rank $3$ simple real Euclidean Jordan algebra $\sherm(3, \rea)$ is simple and contains no nontrivial square-zero elements. \end{lemma}